VenB304/AstroDX-Collection-Genre-Reorganizer/README.md

 1. pop and anime
 2. niconico and vocaloid
 3. touhou project
+4. game and variety
-4. maimai
+5. maimai
-5. ongeki and chunithm
+6. ongeki and chunithm
-6. Utage
+7. Utage
-7. Chinese pop
+8. Chinese pop
-8. Unknown (in cases where it cannot find a genre to where it matches)
+9. Unknown (in cases where it cannot find a genre to where it matches)

-Current status of the program is functional with the only 3 options it has.

-is able to categorize all the available charts for AstroDX as of September 5, 2024
+- able to categorize charts to genre as of September 5, 2024
+- mostly able to categorize charts to version as of Semptember 8, 2024
+  - could not account for 105, waiting for version_manualCheck.json to be filled up

 ## Description